Orlando Water Parks

-Since 1973, SeaWorld Orlando has been specializing in all things aquatic, as evidenced by the main SeaWorld theme park.
+Since 1973, SeaWorld Orlando has specialized in all things aquatic, as evidenced by the main SeaWorld theme park.
 Aquatica® Orlando builds on the legend with up-close animal encounters, year-round availability and a South Seas vibe, while SeaWorld’s all-inclusive, one-of-a-kind day resort, Discovery Cove®, pairs the ultimate in tranquil relaxation with aquatic experiences you won’t soon forget.

 These new rides join the park’s existing can’t-miss attractions, including Ihu’s Breakaway Falls — the tallest, steepest, multi-drop ride in Orlando.
 You also won’t want to miss Dolphin Plunge, where you’ll shoot through enclosed tubes in a crystal-clear lagoon that’s home to playful Commerson’s dolphins.

-More excitement is in store for you, including raft rides like HooRoo Run, Omaka Rocka, Roa’s Rapids and Walhalla Wave, and mat racing at Taumata Racer.
+More excitement is in store for you, including raft rides like Omaka Rocka, Roa’s Rapids and Walhalla Wave, and mat racing at Taumata Racer.
 Or, leave the conveyances behind for fast times on Tassie’s Twisters and Whanau Way.

 Ready to catch your breath?
 Drift down Loggerhead Lane, the park’s lazy river, or wade near a 60-foot fortress at Walkabout Waters.
 Kids will love both of those, as well as Kata’s Kookaburra Cove, and young and old alike can take advantage of dual wave pools and sandy beaches at Cutback Cove and Big Surf Shores.

-As much as you might want to, you can’t spend all of your time in the water.
+As much as you might want to, you can’t spend all your time in the water.
 To that end, cabana rentals and an ocean of dining choices are also available.